 12. Keep an eye out for dangerous animals

-When you get lost in the wilderness you should keep in mind that not all dangerous animals are big.
+When you get lost in the wilderness, you should keep in mind that not all dangerous animals are big.
 Nature took care of its smaller creatures and it provided them with deadly defense mechanisms.
 You should know about the dangers from your area before you go out.
 Scorpions and black widows can be deadly, but even a cute raccoon can be dangerous when pissed off.
 Having a field guide in your survival bag is a smart idea and it will provide you with valuable information.
-You also have to pay attention how you can build your camp in order to be easy defensible from large animals.
-Have some sort of weapon available, even if you have to improvise one.
+You also have to pay attention how you can build your camp to be easily defensible from large animals.
+Have some weapon available, even if you have to improvise one.
 Bears, wolves or mountain lions can stumble into your area and you don’t want to be on their menu.

 Related reading: Dangerous spider bites guide

 13. Cold weather is a silent killer, stay warm!

 You took care of food and water, and you have a shelter built.
 Even so, cold weather can be a killer and many (including skilled people) have died as a result of severe weather.
 You should be able to deal with cold weather and this means that you should keep your clothes clean and dry.
 You should wear loose clothes with many layers and you should avoid overheating.
 If you don’t have a sleeping bag with you, bringing an extra change of clothing is a smart idea.
 You could use it as a second layer if needed.
 Covering yourself with dry leaves can keep the temperature in.
 Being able to build protective walls from stones and branches can help keep the cold wind off you.
 Making a long log fire will be ideal for keeping a steady body temperature.

 You should know your limit and you should be smart enough to know when to quit.
 Once you get lost in the wilderness, you should avoid getting injured because it will make survival even more difficult.
 Keeping a good health is crucial and you must do everything in your power to survive.
 Depending on your injuries you should remember this: